- Customer Experience and Contact Centre Services

 In the age of online fakery, can brands still inspire trust and communicate with integrity?
-Webhelp’s Innovation Director, Dave Pattman, looks at the impact of diminishing online confidence on the future of CX.
+David Pattman, Managing Director CX Services at Gobeyond Partners, part of the Webhelp Group looks at the impact of diminishing online confidence on the future of CX.

 With our screens full of references to fake news, bogus social media profiles and high profile data mining scandals hitting Facebook and Google, it’s hard not to assume that trust in online channels is plummeting.
 Facebook alone suspended over 1.3 billion fake accounts in 2018 and, shockingly, by their own admission an estimated 5% of remaining accounts are fake.

 But they are not alone, as according to the Washington Post Twitter was reported to have shut down up to 70 million fake and suspicious accounts between May and June of 2018.

 So how can brands counter this malicious activity eating away at ‘digital trust’ as a whole?
 The first step in answering that question is defining the term, as research specialists, Gartner has done below:

 “Digital trust underpins every digital interaction by measuring and quantifying the expectation that an entity is who or what it claims to be and that it will behave in an expected manner.
 Source: www.Gartner.com”

 They offer further advice that “CIOs who lead digital business initiatives need to learn how digital trust differs from traditional trust models.”

 The accepted theory of trust-based marketing, as originated by Dr Glen Urban former dean of the MIT Sloan School of Management focuses on clear dialogue, unbiased information and customer advocacy techniques to create a loyal customer base.
 Interestingly, digital trust seems to work under different parameters as Southampton University discovered as far back as 2011.